What Is the Biweekly Money-Saving Challenge?

 The Takeaway

 A money-saving challenge can be a fun way to build a savings account.
 It can motivate you to spend less and save more.
-It can be a concrete demonstration of how small change can add up.
+It can also be a concrete demonstration of how small savings can add up.

-One of the more popular ones is the biweekly money-saving challenge.
-You can put away an amount you can afford, like $4, and increase it by $4 each week.
-Or you can set a goal of $5,000 and aim to set aside about $193 each week.
-It’s an easy plan that can adapt to many situations.
+One of the more popular options is the biweekly money-saving challenge.
+You can put away an amount you can afford, such as $4, and increase it by $4 each week.
+Or, you can set a goal of $5,000 and aim to set aside about $193 each week.
+It’s an easy plan that you can adapt to your situation.

-Best of all, you come away with stronger budgeting skills, like saving and prioritizing debt payoffs.
+After completing one of these challenges, you’ll find you have stronger budgeting skills, including saving money and prioritizing debt payoffs.
 These skills could help you make more fiscally responsible decisions.
 That way, when life happens, you’ll be better prepared.

 Take control of your finances with SoFi.
 With our financial insights and credit score monitoring tools, you can view all of your accounts in one convenient dashboard.
 From there, you can see your various balances, spending breakdowns, and credit score.
 Plus you can easily set up budgets and discover valuable financial insights — all at no cost.